 If your problem involves cats howling or mating, consider contacting your local humane society about its trap-neuter-return program.

-Although procedures will vary depending on your location and humane society policies, an effective TNR program in my area allows you to rent cat trap rentals for a small fee.
+Although procedures will vary depending on your location and humane society policies, an example of an effective TNR program is one that allows you to rent cat trap rentals for a small fee.
 Once the cat is trapped, you bring the cat to the humane society and the animal is spayed or neutered.
-After a short recovery period, the cat is released to the same area.
+After a short recovery period, the cat is then released back to the same area.

 Some animal control or humane society offices may euthanize the animals instead, so ask for details about their procedures to ensure it is a fix-and-release program.

-In summary, there are many ways to create an outdoor space that is beautiful and pet-friendly.
+In summary, there are many ways to create an outdoor space that is both beautiful and pet-friendly.